microsoft/DMF/Dmf/Modules.Library/Dmf_IoctlHandler.md

 InputBufferSize | The size of the Request's input buffer.
 OutputBuffer | The Request's output buffer, if any.
 OutputBufferSize | The size of the Request's output buffer.
 BytesReturned | The number of bytes returned to the caller.
-Indicates the number of bytes transferred usually.
+Indicates the number of bytes transferred usually. __IMPORTANT: Set *BytesReturned to zero when the Request is NOT completed by this callback.
+If the callback returns STATUS_PENDING, the number of bytes returned can be set when the Client completes the Request using `WdfRequestCompleteWithInformation()`.
+If STATUS_PENDING is returned, do not store BytesReturned and write to it when Request is completed.__

 ##### Remarks